 Why do companies still use these types if they don’t hold up well?

 I believe that many companies have gotten into the “if it’s not broke, don’t fix it” mentality.
 Yes, when it’s a freshly opened bottle, it will definitely get delivered into the skin to do its job, however, where they miss the mark is not taking into consideration how the skin habits of consumers have evolved over the years.
 Now more than ever before, people are using products with active ingredients like retinol, retinoids and exfoliating acids and because of it, their skin’s barrier is being compromised.
 As such, skin sensitivity is at an all-time high.
-This means that consumers should consider more updated options like Vitamin C&E Treatment that provide superior results while being gentle and comforting to the skin.
-I see more and more companies switching to stabler forms of vitamin C and I think this will continue.

 4. Do look for a variety of other active ingredients to further protect your skin.